shardul-rajhans/pyspark-scala-udf/README.md

 - This approach will keep the execution of UDFs in JVM only, and reduces PythonProcess-JVM communications for data serialization and deserialization, which improves the performance almost 15 times.

 ## Performance Benchmark of Spark UDF Implementations
 - This project used a generic example for implementing UDFs in Python by calling Scala Code.
-The actual performance benchmark is carried on a production level code and results are mentioned below.
+The actual performance benchmark was carried out on a production code and results are mentioned below.
-- Performance evaluation is done on Spark 3.3.0 on EMR Cluster with 3 worker nodes of 'm5d.2xlarge' (24 cores).
+- Performance evaluation was done on Spark 3.3.0 on EMR Cluster with 3 worker nodes of 'm5d.2xlarge' (24 cores).
 - Input dataset used was ~1.5GB and had over 10 million rows.
 ![alt text](Performance_Metrics.png)